teekachu/100DaysOfSwift/README.md

 P5: Word game, create other words using the letters in word given.
 Intro to closure.

-P6: Intro to autoLayout using both Visual Format Language , and Auto Layout Constraints.
+P6: Intro to autoLayout using both Visual Format Language , and Anchors.

+P7: Whitehouse Petitions app, intro to JSON parsing.

+P8: Word-guessing game using buttons.
+Included personal project " Me & You".